How to Use LINC

 Mesh devices have a “line-of-sight” signal propagation, just like cell phones.
 They can’t pierce through the planet—even a hillside.
 That’s why using the mesh to get your messages across is so useful.
 You don’t need to have a direct connection to your intended recipient, you just need a connection to someone.
 That person then needs to have a connection to someone else, and so on, until eventually, someone has a connection with your recipient.
 The mesh will find a route for your message, and you don’t have to do anything.

 Because your “range” is dictated by your surroundings, it helps to send out your signal from as high up as possible.
-One way to do this is by putting another Meshtastic device up high (like on a roof or a pole) with a solar panel to keep it charged up.
+One way to do this is by putting another mesh device up high (like on a roof or a pole) with a solar panel to keep it charged up.
 This one won’t need a screen or keyboard since you won’t be interacting with it directly; it will just be acting as a repeater to forward your messages along.
-It also doesn’t need a high Hop Count; set it to 0, so its node info broadcasts won’t cause congestion on the network.
+If it’s running Meshtastic, it also doesn’t need a high Hop Count; set it to 0 or 1, so its node info broadcasts won’t cause congestion on the network.

 At LINC, we deploy this kind of node in strategic locations in order to support the network.
-If you have a really great location and are willing to let us put up a node (like a water tower or a grain elevator), let us know!
+If you have a really great location (like a water tower or a grain elevator) and are willing to let us put up a node, let us know!

 A Note About Privacy